 MARY PARKS – Executive Director

 Mary serves as our Marketing Director in addition to her work in environmental compliance and data management at Red’s Best, a Boston based seafood wholesaler and dayboat cooperative.
-With a background in fisheries science, her roles include bridging our nonprofit to commercial fisheries, organizing outreach and culinary events, and managing web design and social media platforms.
+With a background in fisheries science, her roles include bridging our nonprofit to commercial fisheries, organizing outreach and culinary events and managing web design and social media platforms.
 Mary is also leading the development of our paperback cookbook publication

 PETER PHIPPEN - Ecological Director and Marine Conservationist